rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 numberOfChars("abba")
 ```

-Once you're finished, you are also asked to implement a function that counts only the number of a's in a String.
+Once you're finished, you are also asked to implement a function that counts only the number of a's
+in a string.
 Copy-paste is your friend, so you copy the code above and add an extra if-statement:

 ```scala
 def numberOfA(string: String): Int = {